Tony118g/captured/TESTING.md

 * "foo" must be placed on a new line
     * Some instances when the linter asked for placement of content on new lines were ignored because in doing so, the readability of the code would be compromised.

-I added all files affected by the above to .eslintignore, as well as added "/* eslint-disable */" to the top of each individual file, to allow for a successful deployment on Heroku.
+I added all files affected by the above to .eslintignore, as well as added "/* eslint-disable */" to the top of each individual file, to allow for successful deployment on Heroku.

 ## Responsiveness Testing
 Tests were carried out throughout the development of the site using [Google Chrome Devtools](https://developer.chrome.com/docs/devtools/) to test responsiveness on different devices and screen sizes.